How To Bathe a Cat

 Buying something from this page will support FIV cats

-ALL the royalties raised from items purchased on this page goes to FIV Cat Rescue, a 501C(3) organization, located in California, dedicated to debunking the myths surrounding FIV (Feline immunodeficiency Virus) and providing educational materials to vets, shelter workers and the general public about FIV.
+All royalties raised from items purchased on this page go to FIV Cat Rescue, a 501C(3) organization, located in California, dedicated to debunking the myths surrounding FIV (Feline immunodeficiency Virus) and providing educational materials to vets, shelter workers and the general public about FIV.

 8 Things You Must Do While Bathing A Cat

 How to bath your cat and keep you and your cat safe

 Although there are some cats who love baths, most cats do not.
 Luckily, cats do not have to be bathed often, if at all.
 But when they do, make sure to keep these things in mind:

 1. Be kind, calm, patient and gentle, even if your cat is going ballistic.